Plum Jam Recipe

 We are surrounded by Orchards on all sides!
 Fresh Plums, Peaches, Nectarines, Apricots and tons of Berries are ripe for the taking!

-My next door neighbor at LaMora Farms, has approximately 500 acres in stone fruits and apples.
-He generously donates fruit that has lost some of it’s appeal for his stand.
+My next-door neighbor has approximately 500 acres in stone fruits and apples.
+He generously donates fruit that has lost some of itโs appeal for his stand.

-Last week the donation was 4 baskets of peaches and 1 basket of plums!
-Score!!
-Naturally, I had to make this Plum Jam Recipe first!
-It is my all time favorite jam!
+Last week, the donation was four baskets of peaches and one basket of plums.
+Naturally, I had to make this Plum Jam Recipe first.
+It is my all-time favorite jam.

 What you need

-- low sugar pectin – important to use low sugar pectin or the jam will not set properly.
+- Low sugar pectinย โ It is important to use low-sugar pectin, or the jam will not set properly.

-- lemon juice – important to use bottled lemon juice, not fresh!
+- Lemon juice โ It is important to use bottled lemon juice, not fresh!

 How to make this Low Sugar Plum Jam